Back to Blog

 What Should You Do When You Lose a Customer?

 One of the worst situations a company can experience is when they lose a customer.
 The impact of losing a big customer, one that has been loyal to you for many years, is always devastating.
 Even if there were a few signals suggesting the customer was considering canceling, the experience is never easy.
 Your company is bound to lose customers.
 It’s an inevitable part of the business cycle of keeping a book of customers.
-To get a running start and to prepare your team if you lose a customer, follow these instant steps, strategies, and solutions that would help you manage what to do when it happens and know how to maintain your customer retention rates.
+To get a running start and to prepare your team on how to respond to losing a client, follow these instant steps, strategies, and solutions that would help you manage what to do when it happens and know how to maintain your customer retention rates.

 Steps to follow when you lose a customer